 The core of the English GCSE course is to foster the enjoyment of reading, writing, speaking and listening in a range of different ways.
 Students will engage with a variety of texts, both fiction and non-fiction, and will experiment in writing in different forms and for different audiences.
 They will learn to analyse and evaluate texts and gain confidence in expressing their ideas clearly and concisely.

 All students will follow AQA GCSE English Language and English Literature, beginning in Year 9, with the final examinations mostly taken in the June of Year 11.

 Students will be awarded two GCSEs in English (English Language and Literature).
 English Language is an essential qualification for all university courses and most college courses, and it is viewed as an essential qualification by most employers.

 This course is compulsory for all students to undertake at KS4.
-It builds upon skills that are integral to many other subjects and is an important requirement for most higher education courses.
+It builds upon skills that are integral to many other subjects and is an important requirement for most KS5 courses and higher education courses.